Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 To play Microluxe20, you will need **paper**, **pencils**, and a conventional set of **d20 tabletop dice**.
 The dice required to play are a 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 10-sided die (d10), 12-sided die (d12), 20-sided die (d20), and a Percentile 10-sided die (d10 showing 00/10/20/30, etc).

-When referencing dice in the game, dice rolls are often abbreviated to something like "d6" or "d20", where the number after the "d" represents the number of sides on the die.
-Numbers in front of the "d" dictate how many times the die should be rolled.
+When referencing dice in the game, dice rolls are often abbreviated to something like "2d6" or "1d20", where the number in front of the "d" represents how many times the die should be rolled and the number after the "d" represents the number of sides on the die.

 For example, “3d6 + 5” means you roll three 6-sided dice, add their results together, then add 5 to the total.